LIVE LIKE YOU LIVE HERE

 Sarah Fahmy is a video producer, editor, and former Bridgeliner editorial fellow.
 She helped track down answers to many of our very first PDXplained questions, including how food scraps and yard waste become compost in Portland.

 Alex Grand is the co-founder of Good Intent and a whiz at partnership and business development.
 She’s now managing the Ascend program at Portland State, but she’s still part of the crew as a Bridgeliner member.

 Miguel Sanchez-Rutledge is a writer, photographer, and former Bridgeliner intern.
 He’s also an expert on trusses and decks thanks to all his work on our Portland bridge series, which he helped research and write.

 Whitney Gomes is a video producer, drone pilot, and born-and-raised Portlander, not to mention a “double Duck.”
 Her videos for Bridgeliner included a profile of the Abdi brothers who “run” St. Johns, a history of the Pearl District, and an interview with Rukaiyah Adams.

 Chloë Miller is an event producer, dot connector, and Pedalpalooza-loving bicyclist.
 Like Ben and Whitney, she’s a proud Duck, but most often can be found rooting for the Blazers.

-Bridgeliner has sister publications in four cities (The Evergrey, Seattle; The New Tropic, Miami; The Incline, Pittsburgh; Pulptown, Orlando), and we all rely on the folks at WhereBy.Us HQ for help building our technology, mailing out our membership swag, and making the newsletter sparkle.
+Bridgeliner has sister publications in four cities (The Evergrey, Seattle; The New Tropic, Miami; The Incline, Pittsburgh; Pulptown, Orlando), and we all rely on the folks at WhereBy.Us HQ for help building our technology and making the newsletter sparkle.